Livyatan melvillei – the rival of megalodon

 With huge teeth and giant jaws, Livyatan preyed probably upon sharks of 7 to 10 m (23–33 ft) size, fair-sized baleen whales as well as dolphins, seals and other big aquatic vertebrates.

-It is still a mystery today how did Livyatan hunt for its preys.
+It is still a mystery today how did Livyatan hunt for its prey.
 It is assumed that it hunted the same way as megalodon.
 It attacked its prey from beneath by crashing its ribs and the most important organs, using the giant mouth and huge teeth.
 According to some other theory, Livyatan allegedly kept its prey underwater in order to deprive it the air and make it suffocate.

 The second strategy would have implied too much risk for the attacker itself as it would have had to emerge over the surface of the water to take a breath and in case of failure to do that, it could suffocate and drown together with its prey.
 Nonetheless, provided that Livyatan was able to last longer under water, the second strategy may have been possible.

 Taking into consideration that this giant whale was of similar body build as sperm whale it may have been possible that it had in its head cavity an organ called spermaceti, a waxy substance that acts as a focusing apparatus for the whales’ sense of echolocation.
-Thanks to the spermaceti Livyatan could have dived under the water as deeply as today’s sperm whales does.
+Thanks to the spermaceti Livyatan could have dived under the water as deeply as today’s sperm whales do.

 Detailed information / size